Brave series: Cultural influence

 Takara briefly returned to the Brave series' overall premise—that of producing interstitial properties with themes similar to that of Transformers—with the release of Dennou Boukenki Webdiver and Daigunder.
 Both properties yielded anime television series featuring transforming robots with either their own minds or the ability to "meld" with heroic children, and toys that could interact with TV screens as video games.
 However, both Webdiver and Daigunder seem to have faded into obscurity.
 15 years later Takara again returned to the Brave-like premise once again this time collaborating with OLM, Inc. to create shows like Tomica Hyper Rescue Drive Head Kidō Kyūkyū Keisatsu, Tomica Bond Combination Earth Granner and Shinkansen Henkei Robo Shinkalion THE ANIMATION.
 Takara also once brought the Brave-like premise to Transformers with Transformers Go!.

 Masami Obari, one of the animators for the franchise, cites the series as his inspiration to several of his recent works in the animation industry.
 He is also created a tribute to the franchise in the form of Gravion in 2004 by studio Gonzo and later in the 2024 anime series Brave Bang Bravern!, which is produced by Cygames Pictures.

-Formerly, Bandai Namco Filmworks no plans to continue the Brave Series, nor produce another anime series in its vein although Studio 7 has been allowed to continue GaoGaiGar projects for older fans until the announcement of the web manga series Sworgrader in 2023 as the 9th official installment.
-The franchise's "30th Anniversary" occurred in 2020, with an official exhibit hosted by Sunrise from December 11, 2020, to January 17, 2021.
+For the series' 30th Anniversary, an official exhibit was hosted by Sunrise from December 11, 2020, to January 17, 2021.
+Despite Bandai Namco Filmworks having no plans for a new series, it continues to produce new projects for older fans with the announcement of the web manga series Sworgrader in 2023.
+Recently, several new toys and models of the franchise meant for the older crowd have recently been produced by Bandai Spirits or under license from several toy companies including Good Smile Company, Sentinel, Kotobukiya, and Takara Tomy (under its T-Spark label).